Cocaine Addiction Treatment

 Following detox, individuals struggling with cocaine or crack cocaine addiction may benefit from inpatient or residential care.
 This is often the case for those who do not have a strong outside support system or who are at a high risk of relapse.
 During a residential cocaine treatment program, individuals live at a treatment facility where they receive 24-hour support, 7 days a week from a team of trained and qualified addiction specialists.

-At The Lakes Treatment Center, we offer a whole-person approach to drug addiction treatment and recovery.
+At The Lakes Treatment Center, we believe that recovery is possible.
+Our program is designed to address the underlying causes of addiction and provide individuals with the tools they need.
+We offer a whole-person approach to drug addiction treatment and recovery.
 At our state-of-the-art cocaine addiction rehab in Modesto, we develop custom programs to address the unique needs of each individual client.

 Typically, these programs involve a combination of treatments and services, from individual and group therapy to legal coordination to life skills coaching and recreational activities designed to enhance mindfulness and promote physical, mental, and spiritual wellbeing.
 Contact us today to get started.